-Some may surrender one type of status – usually economic – in order to concentrate on the more specialised social or political hierarchy of their peer group.
-What are called “principles” unless they can be kept completely secret are really displays of status, so too the virtuous opinions that have to be shared.
+Some may surrender one type of status – usually economic – in order to concentrate on the more specialized social or political hierarchy of their peer group.
+What are called “principles” unless they can be kept completely secret are really displays of status, so too are the virtuous opinions that have to be shared.

 Comparisons diminish with distance; we don’t usually measure ourselves with someone removed from our daily experience but our friends, neighbors and close family.
 We calibrate ourselves locally within our tribe.

 By its nature status is a zero sum game of hierarchy; everyone clambering over everyone else to get ahead.
 It’s impossible to raise status without lowering it for someone else.
-It’s well to remember that we are hairless primates dressed up in clothes.
+It’s well to realize that we are hairless primates dressed up in clothes.